HOME Line

 Legislation which HOME Line will work with coalition partners on:

-• Enact a statewide eviction moratorium paired with adequate emergency rental assistance to help tenants and landlords keep whole.
+• Enact a statewide eviction moratorium paired with adequate emergency rental assistance to address the impacts of Operation Metro Surge and help tenants and landlords stay whole.

 • Governor Walz should immediately enact via executive order a minimum 3-month moratorium on evictions, lease terminations, and lease nonrenewals—with similar criteria to the executive orders enacted during the pandemic.
 The pause should remain in effect as long as ICE and federal agents’ increased operations continue.

-• The legislature should immediately pass $50 million in emergency rental assistance to keep both renters and landlords whole, including coverage of back rent.
+• The legislature should immediately pass emergency rental assistance at the highest amount possible (SF3596/HF3403) to keep both renters and landlords whole, including coverage of back rent.

 • Secure statewide just cause eviction protections.
 (SF1671/HF997) Safeguard tenants from extremely fragile leases by prescribing that landlords cannot issue notices terminating tenancies or refuse to renew leases unless they can provide just cause for doing so.